 or distracted carving can lead to poor technique, not to mention an un-relaxing

-carve to meditate and to improve my skill, so I do my best to choose the right
+carve to relax and to improve my skill, so I do my best to choose the right

 time and place.
-The fireside is the most enjoyable environment to carve in,
+The fireside is the most enjoyable place to carve,

 even when you have friends around the fire with you: they will be calm and

-relaxed as well so should not be a dangerous distraction, but you must make
+relaxed as well so should not be a dangerous distraction.